valkyrianlabs/payload-markdown/README.md

 ### Render the block

 > `vlMdBlock` is the generated block type key used by Payload typings.
+> Always pass `collectionSlug` to ensure scoped config (collection + block) resolves correctly.

 ```tsx
 import { MarkdownBlockComponent } from '@valkyrianlabs/payload-markdown/server'